Cancer treatment: Mental struggles/pain

 Cancer patients undergo many obstacles and one of these includes mental strain.
 It is very common for cancer patients to become stressed, overwhelmed, uncertain, and even depressed.
 The use of chemo is a very harsh treatment causing the cells of the body to die.
 Physical effects like this do not only inflict pain but also cause patients to become mentally exhausted and want to give up.
 For a lot of reasons including these, hospitals offer many types of therapy and mental healing.
 Some of these include yoga, meditation, communication therapy, and spiritual ideas.
 All of these are meant to calm and relax the mind, or to give hope for the patients that may feel drained.

 Insomnia

 A common disorder experienced by people that have survived cancer treatments is insomnia.
-Almost 60% of cancer survivors experience insomnia, and if it is not treated properly it can have long term effects on physiological and physical health.
+Almost 60% of cancer survivors experience insomnia, and if it is not treated properly, it can have long term effects on physiological and physical health.
 Insomnia is defined as dissatisfaction with sleep duration or quality and difficulties initiating or maintaining sleep.
 Insomnia can heavily reduce one's quality of life.
-Cognitive behavioral therapy has been seen to reduce insomnia and depression for cancer survivors.
+Cognitive behavioral therapy for insomia (CBT-I) has been shown to reduce both insomnia and depression in cancer survivors.
+Acupuncture may also help reduce insomnia severity and improve sleep quality, although its effects are often similar to those of sham acupuncture and generally less pronounced than the benefits of CBT-I.